-Learn about Colleen Hamilton, a credential student studying Multiple Subject Teacher Education at the SJSU Lurie College of Education.
-Colleen is also the recipient of the Ada Louise Watters Scholarship and John and Peter Laznibat Endowed Scholarship Fund for the 2019-2020 academic year!
+Learn about George Kerber, a graduate student in the Single Subject Credential Program at the SJSU Lurie College of Education.
+George is also the recipient of the Joseph J. Ghio Scholarship Fund award for the 2019-2020 academic year!

-Learn about Nikki Dang, a Doctoral Candidate student in the Ed.D Leadership Program at the SJSU Lurie College of Education.
-Nikki is also the recipient of the Lurie College of Education General Scholarship for the 2019-2020 academic year and Project Coordinator for the Faces of Learning Project!
+Learn about Briettny Curtner, a graduate student in the Department of Counselor Education at the SJSU Lurie College of Education.
+Briettny is also the recipient of the Lurie College of the Florian and Grace Niemcziek Endowment for the 2019-2020 academic year and Project Coordinator for the Faces of Learning Project!

 Learn about Nicole Ellis, a graduate student in the Counselor Education program at the SJSU Lurie College of Education.
 Nicole is also the recipient of the College of Education Scholarship Endowment award for the 2019-2020 academic year!